 GMO Effects on Asthma, Allergies and Eczema

 A GMO is an organism with genetic characteristics that have been altered in a laboratory.
-Foods are modified to make them resistant to insects, pests and weather in addition to allowing them to grow faster, bigger and at a lower cost.
-The chemicals produced by these modifications are believed to be unsafe for human consumption; a grassroots movement has been working for years to convince legislators across the nation to pass a law requiring food manufacturers to list GMO ingredients in their labels.
+Foods are modified to make them resistant to insects, pests and weather, and allow them to grow faster, bigger and at a lower cost.
+The chemicals produced by these modifications are believed to be unsafe for human consumption, prompting a grassroots movement that convinced legislators in Connecticut to recently pass a law requiring food manufacturers to list GMO ingredients in their labels.

 The body eliminates toxins through urination, bowel movements, coughing, sneezing or perspiration.
 When it has trouble eliminating toxins, especially as a result of poor digestion, toxins begin to seep through the intestinal walls, causing a condition called leaky gut syndrome.
 These toxins will circulate the body until it finds a way to eliminate them.

 When a person has a constant circulation of toxins, their inflammatory response is always active and the body is never allowed to heal.
 As a general rule, any medical condition with “itis” at the end indicates inflammation.
 Common ailments such as bronchitis or sinusitis indicate inflammation of that region.
 Some people suffer with these on a chronic basis.

 The lungs and skin are elimination organs, and in Eastern philosophy, the skin is considered to be the third lung.
 Just like any other part of the body that is not functioning properly, the skin compensates when the lungs need help.
 Working harder, this extra effort to detoxify may be expressed as rashes, hives and eczema.
 Counter to what we usually attribute these symptoms to, namely environmental irritations, from a holistic perspective, these rashes, hives or eczema usually result when internal toxins are trying to leave the body.